Haines Highway realignmentAdd to Cart Add to Lightbox Download

 Some Haines residents worry about the impact the straightening will have on a 15-mile section of the road through the preserve.
 Bald eagle perching and roosting trees, wetlands and salmon spawning habitat and cultural sites could potentially be affected.
 The straightening of the curve shown is one of the curves which would require significant work including wetland mitigation and stream relocation.

 The Alaska Chilkat Bald Eagle Preserve is the location of one of the largest gatherings of bald eagles in the world each fall.
 The 48,000 acre area was designated as a preserve in 1982.
 The Haines Highway is the only road access to Haines.
 The 152 mile highway travels from Haines, Alaska to Haines Junction, Yukon in Canada where it connects with the Alaska Highway and continental highway system.

 - Image Size

-AK-7 Alaska Alaska Chilkat Bald Eagle Preserve Alaska Department of Transportation Alaska Department of Transportation & Public Facilities Alaska Route 7 America Bald Eagle Council Grounds Chilkat Bald Eagle Preserve Chilkat River Chilkat River Bald Eagle Preserve Haines Haines Cut-Off Haines Highway Haines Road North America U.S. US USA United States United States of America Yukon Highway 3 horizontal nature outdoor outdoors outside southeast Alaska
+AK-7 AKDOT Alaska Alaska Chilkat Bald Eagle Preserve Alaska Department of Transportation Alaska Department of Transportation & Public Facilities Alaska Route 7 America Bald Eagle Council Grounds Chilkat Bald Eagle Preserve Chilkat River Chilkat River Bald Eagle Preserve DOT&FP Haines Haines Cut-Off Haines Highway Haines Highway Scenic Byway Haines Road National Scenic Byway North America U.S. US USA United States United States of America Yukon Highway 3 horizontal nature outdoor outdoors outside southeast Alaska

 - Contained in galleries